dceejay/RedMap/README.md

         bounds: imageBounds,
         opt: { opacity:0.8, attribution:"&copy; University of Texas" }
     };

+#### To add a Lat/Lon Graticule overlay

+A graticule can be enabled via the node configuration, and can also be set dynamically, for example in a function node:

+    msg.payload = { command : { grid : {
+        showgrid: true,
+        opt: { showLabel:true, dashArray:[5, 5], fontColor:"#900" }
+    };

+see https://github.com/cloudybay/leaflet.latlng-graticule for more details about options and demo.

 #### To clear all markers from a layer, or an overlay from the map